10 Foods That Pass Like Fit But Aren't | nutrition

 10 foods that appear to be healthy

-According to Cristiane, to help consumers distinguish what can be best for their health, it is essential to read the list of ingredients on the package label.
-The foods are listed in order of quantities from the largest to the smallest.
+According to Cristiane, to help consumers distinguish what can be best for their health, it is essential to read the list of ingredients on the packaging label, which follows descending order (from largest to smallest) in relation to the quantities.

 Euathlete cereal bar — Photo: Istock